 A REIT may elect to retain rather than distribute all or a portion of its net capital gains and pay the tax on the gains.
 In that case, a REIT may elect to have its shareholders include their proportionate share of the undistributed net capital gains in income as long-term capital gains and receive a credit for their share of the tax paid by the REIT.
-For purposes of the 4% excise tax described above, any retained amounts would be treated as having been distributed.
+For purposes of the 4% excise tax described above under TAXATION OF FEDERAL REALTY -- GENERAL, any retained amounts would be treated as having been distributed.